vmenge/speare/core/README.md

 }
 ```

-If you need to send messages or spawn other processes from inside a `Process`, you can do so using the `Ctx<Self>` reference.
+If you need to send messages or spawn other processes from inside a `Process`, you can do so using the `Ctx<Self>` reference, which also has all functions availalbe on a `Node` instance.

 ```rs
 #[process]